 About us

-We’re the AUA, the Association of University Administrators
+We’re AHEP, the Association of Higher Education Professionals

 Who we are and what we do

-The AUA is the professional association for higher education administrators and managers.
+AHEP is the professional Association of Higher Education Professionals.
 As well as being a representative voice for HE professionals within our sector, we’re here to support and guide you, our members, as you define and develop your career ambitions.

 Think of us as an extension to your professional network.
 By connecting with like-minded individuals you can look beyond your current role and institution and become part of the wider sector.
 Through these connections you can share learning, encourage best practice and, importantly, help give our sector, your profession and you as an individual added credibility.

 Our approach is simple, yet powerful.
 We’re committed to uniting and developing every professional within our network.
 That’s what makes us unique.
-In fact, we can sum up the AUA in one simple sentence:
+In fact, we can sum up AHEP in one simple sentence:

 Connecting and developing higher education professionals.